-Visit the Media Commons site for details on advance reservations of audiovisual material for classroom/teaching use.
-Media Commons can also assist with theatre and screening room bookings.
-If your do need to purchase a license, Criterion Pictures and Allocine both offer comprehensive collections of films.
+Visit the Media Commons site for details on advance reservations of audiovisual material for classroom/teaching use and for assistance with theatre and screening room bookings.